North Carolina vs. Virginia NCAA Football Odds, Plays and Insights | September 18, 2021

 Virginia Stats and Trends

-- The Cavaliers have two giveaways this season, while the Tar Heels have three takeaways .
+- The Cavaliers have turned the ball over two times, one fewer times than the Tar Heels have forced turnovers (3).

 North Carolina Top Players

-- Sam Howell leads his team with 208 passing yards (208.0 per game) and has a 53.1% completion percentage (17-of-32), throwing one touchdown pass and three interceptions.
+- Sam Howell leads the team with 208 passing yards (208.0 yards per game) and has a 53.1% completion percentage this year (17-of-32) while throwing one touchdown with three interceptions.
 He also has 35 rushing yards on 13 carries, averaging 35.0 yards per game.

-- Ty Chandler has rushed for a team-leading 66 yards on 10 attempts (66.0 yards per game).
+- Ty Chandler has churned out a team-best 66 rushing yards (66.0 per game) and zero touchdowns.

-- Emery Simmons has also chipped in with three catches for 46 yards this year.
-He averages 46.0 receiving yards per game.
+- Emery Simmons has chipped in with 46 yards (on three catches).

-- This season Antoine Green has caught two passes for 20 yards, averaging 20.0 receiving yards per game.
+- Antoine Green has 20 receiving yards on two receptions, averaging 20.0 yards per game.

 Virginia Top Players

-- This season, Brennan Armstrong has put up 339 passing yards (339.0 yards per game) while completing 21 of 31 passes (67.7% completion percentage), with two touchdowns and zero interceptions.
+- This season, Brennan Armstrong has collected 339 passing yards (339.0 yards per game) while connecting on 21 of 31 passes (67.7% completion percentage), with two touchdowns and zero interceptions.

-- Iraken Armstead has five carries for a team-high 54 rushing yards (54.0 per game) and zero touchdowns.
+- Iraken Armstead has racked up a team-high 54 rushing yards (54.0 yards per game).

-- Wayne Taulapapa has run for 48 yards on five carries (48.0 yards per game) this year.
+- So far this year Wayne Taulapapa has rushed for 48 yards on five carries (48.0 ypg).

-- This season Dontayvion Wicks has four receptions for a team-high 94 receiving yards (94.0 per game).
+- Dontayvion Wicks has four catches and paces his team with 94 receiving yards (94.0 ypg).

-- Keytaon Thompson has tacked on 66 yards on five catches.
-He puts up 66.0 receiving yards per game this year.
+- Keytaon Thompson has also contributed with five catches for 66 yards this year.
+He averages 66.0 receiving yards per game.

-- Demick Starling has 65 receiving yards on one catches, with one touchdown, averaging 65.0 yards per game.
+- Demick Starling has caught one pass for 65 yards and one touchdown, averaging 65.0 yards per game this year.